robifis/CS50W/lecture5_CS50W/lecture5-SQL.md

 It is often good practice to assign id's that are not unique to each item as there might be multiple entries that are the same.
 In our case, there might be multiple airlines who are flying from New York to London and it is important to be able to distinguish between them when querying the database.
 SQL will usually handle the id part automatically and add that itself so we don't have to.

 **INTEGER, TEXT**
 They are types.
 This is what was discussed [above](#sqlite-types).
-That way the db knows what kind type it is storing.
+That way the db knows what type it is storing.
+It could be an integer or a piece of text.

 **PRIMARY, NOT NULL**
-They are constraints that we might add to the columns.
-So **Autoincrement** will increase the value automatically with each new item stored.
+They are constraints that we might add to each item.
+For example **Autoincrement** will increase the value automatically with each new item stored.
 **Not Null** means that the value can't be blank.

 ## SQL Databases

 ### Creating a database

-We can just use a simple command in order to create a database by typing in a particular command into our commandline:
+We can just use a simple command in order to create a database by typing in a particular command into our command line:

-`touch filename.sql` => This will create a new database file To enter a sqlite3 prompt, in order to manipulate the database, we type the following:
+`touch filename.sql` => This will create a new database file

+To enter a sqlite3 prompt, in order to manipulate the database, we type the following:
 `sqlite3 filename.sql` => This command will open a new prompt for us to access the sqlite database.
 Once inside of here, we can create the database with the commands that we looked at [here](#sql-commands)

-NOTE:
+**NOTE:**
 We can query a database by using Regular Expressions if we're unsure of a certain line.
 So we can do:
 `SELECT * FROM flights WHERE origin LIKE "%a%";`